alexandregaudencio/PlacementTool/README.md

 # PlacementTool
-This is a versatile Unity editor tool designed to simplify the positioning of prefabs in your scenes.
+This is a versatile Unity editor tool designed to simplify the positioning of prefabs in Unity scenes.
 This tool provides an easy way to arrange and adjust prefabs with minimal customization, making it accessible and efficient for quick placements.

 # Features
 - Simple and versatile prefab placement.